-Policy Briefs/Public Service Announcements (You'll write two of these.): Your task is to identify a meta-issue from class, that is, an issue that transcends individual class meetings and synthesizes information/topics/debates from at least two different class sessions.
-Think about what really has troubled you this semester.
+Policy Statements (You will write two of these.): Your task is to identify a meta-issue from class, that is an issue that transcends individual class meetings and synthesizes information/topics/debates from at least two different class sessions.
+Think about issues that have really troubled you across the semester.
 How would you explain those issues to an audience of people who should also care about them?
 What could and should be different about our schools/our society/our policies?
 What should other interested people do?

 Each policy brief/public service announcement should accomplish four things: 1.
-Identify an intended audience (school board members, legislators, school board superintendant, voters, the general public, K-12 students, K-12 teachers, etc.); 2. provide a clear and supported (i.e., you'll need citations from class materials in this and the following sections) description of the current state of affairs; 3. provide a clear and supported description of how things can and should be; and 4. offer at least three specific suggestions for how your audience can help shift the state of affairs from the way they are to the way they should be.
+Identify a specific intended audience (school board members, legislators, school board superintendent, voters, the general public, parents, members of the PTA, K-12 students, K-12 teachers, K-12 school administrators, etc.); 2. provide a clear and supported (i.e., you'll need citations from class materials in this and the following sections) description of the current state of affairs; 3. provide a clear and supported description of how things can and should be; and 4. offer at least three specific suggestions for how your identified audience can help shift the state of affairs from the way they are to the way they should be.
 Just like your productive reflections, your policy briefs/public service announcements should be specific, clear, accurate, integrative, and future-focused.
 The intended audience section should not be more than 2 sentences.
 The current and desired descriptions should be at least one page, and the recommendations for future actions can be a bulleted list with at least three items.